nesi/support-docs/docs/Getting_Started/Next_Steps/Parallel_Execution.md

 # MPI

-MPI stands for *Message Passing Interface*, and <span style="font-weight: 400;">is a communication protocol used to achieve distributed parallel computation.</span>
+MPI stands for *Message Passing Interface*, and is a communication protocol used to achieve distributed parallel computation.

-<span style="font-weight: 400;">Similar in some ways to multi-threading,
-MPI does not have the limitation of requiring shared memory and thus can be used across multiple nodes, but has higher communication and memory overheads.</span>
+Similar in some ways to multi-threading, MPI does not have the limitation of requiring shared memory and thus can be used across multiple nodes, but has higher communication and memory overheads.

 For MPI jobs you need to set `--ntasks` to a value larger than 1, or if you want all nodes to run the same number of tasks, set